-- Later, Sanders tells Tim that he figured out the moral of the story.
-It's that no one every listens.
+- Later, Sanders tells O'Brien that he figured out the moral of the story.
+It's that no one ever listens.

-- Later still, Mitchell admits to Tim that he invented a few details – the glee club, the opera – but that the guys definitely did hear crazy things.
-Tim says that he gets it.
+- Later still, Sanders admits to O'Brien that he invented a few details—the glee club, the opera—but that the guys definitely did hear crazy things.
+O'Brien says that he gets it.

-- Then Mitchell tells us that the real moral (or maybe it's just another moral…) is the quiet around them.
-Neither he nor Tim chooses to elaborate on that for us.
+- Then Sanders tells us that the real moral (or maybe it's just another moral…) is the quiet around them.
+Neither he nor O'Brien chooses to elaborate on that for us.

 - He says that true war stories are about instinct, not trite generalizations like "War is hell."
 They should make your stomach believe.